 Make sure their immediate needs are met, such as keeping them warm and giving them water.
 Try to keep them with you so you can monitor their mental and physical state, but do not hesitate to call the police or for an ambulance if necessary.

 If you are unsure about what to do, call the Alcohol and Drug Helpline (0800 787 797) which is open 24 hours.
-Be aware their attitude towards getting help could change when they are no longer high, or feeling less anxious.
+Be aware, their attitude towards getting help could change once they are no longer high, or feeling less anxious.

-When they are completely calm, have a conversation with them about getting help.
-If they are still serious about it, help them get in touch with a local treatment agency, offer to go with them as a support person.
+Wait until they are completely calm, then have a non-judgemental conversation with them.
+If they are still serious about getting help, put them in touch with a local treatment agency and offer to go with them as a support person.
 If you’re unsure of who to contact, encourage them to call the Alcohol and Drug Helpline, and stay with them until they do.